 The Write Registers (WRR) command allows the user to change the values of the Block Protect (BP2, BP1, and BP0) bits to define the size of the area that is to be treated as read-only.
-The Write Registers (WRR) command also allows the user to set the Status Register Write Disable (SRWD) bit to a 1 or a 0.
+The Write Registers (WRR) command also allows the user to set the Status Register Write Disable (SRWD) bit to '1' or '0'.
 The Status Register Write Disable (SRWD) bit and Write Protect (WP#) signal allow the BP bits to be hardware protected.

-When the Status Register Write Disable (SRWD) bit of the Status Register is a 0 (its initial delivery state), it is possible to write to the Status Register provided that the Write Enable Latch (WEL) bit has previously been set by a Write Enable (WREN) command, regardless of the whether Write Protect (WP#) signal is driven to the logic high or logic low state.
+When the Status Register Write Disable (SRWD) bit of the Status Register is '0' (its initial delivery state), it is possible to write to the Status Register provided that the Write Enable Latch (WEL) bit has previously been set by a Write Enable (WREN) command, regardless of the whether Write Protect (WP#) signal is driven to the logic HIGH or logic LOW state.

-When the Status Register Write Disable (SRWD) bit of the Status Register is set to a 1, two cases need to be considered, depending on the state of Write Protect (WP#):
+When the Status Register Write Disable (SRWD) bit of the Status Register is set to '1', two cases need to be considered, depending on the state of Write Protect (WP#):

-• If Write Protect (WP#) signal is driven to the logic high state, it is possible to write to the Status and Configuration Registers provided that the Write Enable Latch (WEL) bit has previously been set to a "1" by initiating a Write Enable (WREN) command.

-• If Write Protect (WP#) signal is driven to the logic low state, it is not possible to write to the Status and Configuration Registers even if the Write Enable Latch (WEL) bit has previously been set to a 1 by a Write Enable (WREN) command.
+- If Write Protect (WP#) signal is driven to the logic high state, it is possible to write to the Status and Configuration Registers provided that the Write Enable Latch (WEL) bit has previously been set to '1' by initiating a Write Enable (WREN) command. - If Write Protect (WP#) signal is driven to the logic LOW state, it is not possible to write to the Status and Configuration Registers even if the Write Enable Latch (WEL) bit has previously been set to '1' by a Write Enable (WREN) command.
 Attempts to write to the Status and Configuration Registers are rejected, and are not accepted for execution.
 As a consequence, all the data bytes in the memory area that are protected by the Block Protect (BP2, BP1, BP0) bits of the Status Register, are also hardware protected by WP#.